CuzImAzizx/no-think-injector/README.md

 ![alt text](assets/banner.png)

-This is an improvised chrome extension that adds (🧠 No Think) Button for Open WebUI.
+This is an improvised chrome extension that adds (🧠 No Think) button for Open WebUI.
 Designed for Qwen3 models.

 ![alt text](assets/ui-screenshot.png)

-This Button when pressed will add `/no_think` message at the top of the input.
+This button when pressed will add `/no_think` message at the top of the input.

 ![alt text](assets/ui-screenshot-2.png)